 When will my street be paved?
 How will I be alerted?

 The City of Oakland updates its Upcoming Paving page once a month with a three month lookahead.
-You can also visit the Paving Schedule Map (subject to change) to see what year your street will be paved.
+You can also visit the 3-Year Paving Plan Schedule Map (subject to change) and the 5-Year Paving Plan Schedule Map (subject to change) to see what year your street will be paved.
 If your street is not on this map, it is not currently prioritized for paving.

 Contractors and city crews are required to alert residents and business 72 hours in advance before paving work begins.
 These notifications are usually door hangers and/or notices posted on A-frame boards.